James-calliope/pxt-makerbit-calliope/README.md

 [![Build Status](https://travis-ci.org/MKleinSB/pxt-makerbit-calliope.svg?branch=master)](https://travis-ci.org/MKleinSB/pxt-makerbit-calliope)

-The MakerBit connects to the BBC micro:bit to provide easy connections to a wide variety of sensors, actuators and other components.
+The MakerBit connects to the BBC micro:bit or Calliope Mini with Callio:bit M to provide easy connections to a wide variety of sensors, actuators and other components.
 This is a package for Microsoft Makecode.

 http://makerbit.com/